GoogleCloudPlatform/community/tutorials/sql-server-ao-single-subnet/index.md

 1. Using RDP, connect to the domain controller VM, ```dc-windows```, with the gontoso.com\Administrator account.
-*If you are using Chrome RDP for Google Cloud, in the Options menu, under the Certificates list, delete the existing RDP certificates for these addresses.*.
+*If you are using Chrome RDP for Google Cloud, in the Options menu, under the Certificates list, delete the existing RDP certificates for these addresses.*
 2. Open PowerShell as administrator
 3. Create the witness folder.
 ```powershell